moreda/reposerver-saltstack-formula/README.md

 combined with nginx to have authenticated HTTP(S) access to those repos.

-# How it does it work
+# How does it work

 All the relevant data is defined in pillar data files like this: